OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 In case you did not do this or you un-installed the app from your phone:

--If you have an Apple phone then you will go to the Apple Store
+- If you have an Apple phone then you will go to the Apple Store

--However, since I have an Android phone (Pixel 7) I will go to the Google Play store
+- However, since I have an Android phone (Pixel 7) I will go to the Google Play store

--The Osoyoo Manual Lesson 5 advises to search "Osoyoo Wifi UDP Robot Car Controller"
+- The Osoyoo Manual Lesson 5 advises to search "Osoyoo Wifi UDP Robot Car Controller"

--Unfortunately when I do this search (Feb 9, 2024) the only app that appears in the Google Play store is "Osoyoo IoT UDP Robot APP" -- well, better than nothing, and maybe it will do the same thing.... so this app is installed on my Android cellphone
+- Unfortunately when I do this search (Feb 9, 2024) the only app that appears in the Google Play store is "Osoyoo IoT UDP Robot APP" -- well, better than nothing, and maybe it will do the same thing.... so this app is installed on my Android cellphone

 ---> Your smartphone App is installed.
 (Whether it is called "Osoyoo Wifi UDP Robot Car Controller" or "Osoyoo IoT UDP Robot APP").

 Now we have to go to the settings section of the phone App.

--Ok we open the Osoyoo IoT UDP Robot APP
+- Ok we open the Osoyoo IoT UDP Robot APP

--Then go to Settings and enter the IP address we saw in the Serial Monitor.
+- Then go to Settings and enter the IP address we saw in the Serial Monitor.
 In this example, we would enter "10.0.0.41" (you will enter, of course, the IP address your Serial Monitor showed you -- this is the address the robot car is using).

--You can leave the other settings such as the default Ports unchanged
+- You can leave the other settings such as the default Ports unchanged

 Your smartphone App should now be able to control your robot car.
 Let's try it out.

--Ok...now go to the main page of the app.
+- Ok...now go to the main page of the app.

 ![appsmall](appsmall.png)

--Ok... turn on the robot car
+- Ok... turn on the robot car

--Now, let's click a button on the app.... go forward
+- Now, let's click a button on the app.... go forward

 The car goes forward.